minio/docs/source/reference/minio-server/settings/root-credentials.rst

    :local:
    :depth: 2

-This page covers settings that control root access for the MinIO process.
+This page covers settings that control root (superuser) access for the MinIO process.

-You can define settings by defining

-- an *environment variable* prior to starting or restarting the MinIO Server.
-- a *configuration setting* using :mc:`mc admin config set`.
-- a *configuration setting* using the :ref:`MinIO Console's <minio-console-settings>` :guilabel:`Administrator > Settings` pages.

-If you define both an environment variable and the similar configuration setting, MinIO uses the environment variable value.

-Some settings can only be defined by either an environment variable or by a configuration setting.
+The root user has complete access and permissions to perform operations on the MinIO deployment.

+.. include:: /includes/common-mc-admin-config.rst
+   :start-after: start-minio-settings-defined
+   :end-before: end-minio-settings-defined

 Root User
 ---------